kitanoyoru/effective-mobile-task/README.md

 make tidy && make build

+# or you can use just thihs to start server
+make start-local

 ```

 You can checkout description of the project and for each command (and their params) in the CLI